magomimmo/modern-cljs/doc/tutorial-12.md

 `title` attribute previously set up in the form.

-If you don't use an HTML5 browser, the new attributes are just ignored and the process goes directly on by calling the still inexistent `login.php` server-side script and you get the usual `Not found page` from [compojure][5] routes we defined in the [3rd Tutorial][6].
+If you don't use an HTML5 browser, the new attributes are just ignored and the process continues by calling the still non-existent `login.php` server-side script and you get the usual `Not found page` from the [compojure][5] routes we defined in the [3rd Tutorial][6].

-It's now time to take care of this error by implementing the server-side login service, which represents the deepest surface layer of the progressive enhancement strategy: the one we should have started from in a real web application development.
+It's now time to take care of this error by implementing the server-side login service, which represents the deepest layer of the progressive enhancement strategy: the one we should have started from in a real web application development.